-The Imperial Biological Systems Engineering Laboratory recently developed a novel, biomimetic, cost-effective three-dimensional hollow fibre bioreactor for growing healthy red blood cells ex vivo (Panoskaltsis et al., 2012).
+The Biological Systems Engineering Laboratory developed a novel, biomimetic, cost-effective three-dimensional hollow fibre bioreactor for growing healthy red blood cells ex vivo (Panoskaltsis et al., 2012).
 This bioreactor recapitulates architectural and functional properties of erythrocyte formation and thereby reduces the need for expensive growth factors by more than an order of magnitude.
-Individual experiments to empirically improve the bioreactor are intensive, so we propose global superstructure optimisation for bioreactor design.
+Individual experiments to empirically improve the bioreactor are intensive, so we propose global superstructure optimization for bioreactor design.
 Misener et al. (2014) integrate topological design choices with operating conditions.
 Design choices include: number of parallelised bioreactors; number and type of hollow fibres; size and aspect ratio.
 Operating conditions are: feed concentrations; flowrate through the reactor.
-We quantitatively demonstrate, for the first time, the potential for ex vivo red blood cell production to compete openly against the transfusion market for rare blood.
+We quantitatively demonstrate the potential for ex vivo red blood cell production to compete openly against the transfusion market for rare blood.